We are an interdisciplinary team using advanced electron and ion beam microscopy to characterize and manipulate matter down to the atomic scale.

 (Bottom) Single frame from a movie of DNA in liquid scanned using our custom AFM tip.

-Image credits: Frances Allen and Bibiana Onoa (UC Berkeley).
+Image credits: Frances Allen and Bibiana Onoa.